canonical/microcloud/doc/how-to/initialize.md

     "micro01" is already part of a MicroOVN cluster.
 Do you want to add this cluster to MicroCloud? (add/skip) [default=add]:

 If you choose `add`, MicroCloud will add the remaining systems selected for initialization to the pre-existing cluster.
-If you choose `skip`, the respective service will not be set up at all.
+If you choose `skip`, the respective component will not be set up at all.

 If more than one MicroCeph or MicroOVN cluster exists among the systems, the MicroCloud initialization will be canceled.